 These cookies are also great for Halloween - with the simple addition of candy eyes, these cookies turn spooky immediately.

 Why you will love these inside out chocolate chip cookies

-- Whisk the sugars.
+- Whisk the butter and sugars.
 Whisk together the melted butter, brown sugar, and granulated sugar until the sugars are completely absorbed into the butter.

 - Add the egg and vanilla.
-Add the room temperature egg and vanilla extract and whisk well until combined.
-The mixture will be smooth.
+Add the egg and vanilla extract and whisk well until combined.

 - Add the dry ingredients.
 Fold the all purpose flour and dark cocoa powder into the wet ingredients until a few streaks of flour remain.

 - Fold in the chocolate chips.
 Add in the white chocolate chips and fold until they are evenly incorporated throughout the batter and no streaks of flour remain.

 - Chill the dough.
 Cover the dough tightly with plastic wrap and chill for at least two hours but up to 24 hours.

 - Bake.
 Once ready to bake, preheat your oven to 350F and line a baking sheet with parchment paper.
 Scoop the dough into ¼ cup (about 75 grams) sized balls.
 Space them 2-3 inches apart.
 Bake for 11-13 minutes until the edges are set and the centers are puffed up.